Florida in the American Civil War: Engagements in Florida

 On September 27, 1864, General Alexander Asboth led a raid in Marianna, the home of Governor Milton and an important supply depot, and the Battle of Marianna ensued, with the Union stunned at first but achieving a victory.
 Convention delegate Adam McNealy served in the Marianna Home Guard.
 Asboth was wounded, as was dentist Thaddeus Hentz, not far from his mother's grave, the famed novelist Caroline Lee Hentz, who wrote The Planter's Northern Bride, a pro-slavery rebuttal to Harriet Beecher Stowe's popular anti-slavery book, Uncle Tom's Cabin.
 The next day, Asboth's forces again ran into a battle in Vernon.

 A military prison in Jacksonville, Florida, 1864.
 From the National Archives and Records Administration.

 On October 18 at Pierce's Point south of Milton, Union troops were attacked by Confederates.
-In December 1864, there were skirmishes in Mitchell's Creek and Pine Barren Ford with the 82nd Colored Infantry.
+In December 1864, there were skirmishes in Mitchell's Creek and Pine Barren Ford with the 82nd US Colored Infantry.